-Since 2018, the IAS has partnered each fall with U-Spatial, the UMN Libraries, DASH and LATIS to present an interactive mapping event designed to bring participants together around mapping a common research theme.
+Since 2018, the IAS has partnered each fall with U-Spatial, the UMN Libraries, DASH, and LATIS to present an interactive mapping event designed to bring participants together around mapping a common research theme.
 Speakers and data sources offer participants an interdisciplinary approach to further explore the spatial context of these historic and current events, as well as the opportunity to identify and recognize the value of data visualization and the role of maps in presenting data.
 Workshops include using ArcGIS Story Maps and other means to develop and present research around the chosen theme.
 The symposium is always free and open to the public and has garnered interest from across the University’s system campuses, as well as the general community.

 9:00 a.m.–12:00 p.m.

-A Virtual Event
+A Virtual Symposium

 What are the drivers of polarization and how do they affect political perspectives?
 Can maps help us to interpret the divisiveness more efficiently?
 Thinking Spatially: Politics and Polarization is for everyone interested in politics, partisanship, idealism, voting patterns, racism, civil rights, community development, mapping, and more.
 All faculty, staff, students, and community members are invited to join us at this free, online event.

-Mapping Environmental Justice
+2019 Symposium: Mapping Environmental Justice

-Mapping 1968: Conflict and Change
+2018 Symposium: Mapping 1968: Conflict and Change